Germinator Shares KHQ's Story on Wearing Masks vs. No Masks

 June 30, 2020

-Germinator Mobile Sanitizing and Disinfecting prides itself on educating the public on the importance of cleaning, sanitizing, and disinfecting.
+Germinator prides itself on educating the public on the importance of cleaning, sanitizing, and disinfecting.
 Germinator is a socially conscious organization that cares, and we aim to help protect your environment from these "invisible enemies."
 We cannot stress enough how important cleanliness and hygiene are to us, and we want everyone to do what they can to stay safe during these trying times.
 Recently, KHQ news station in Spokane, Washington, reported and posted a video about the effectiveness of wearing a mask versus not wearing one, and the results support the importance of wearing a mask as the COVID-19 pandemic continues.

 KHQ sent reporter Kevin Kim to Sacred Heart Medical Center.
 He met with microbiologist, Dr. Rich Davis, to test various scenarios at various distances to show how masks prevent flying respiratory droplets from transferring over to surfaces and people.
 Kim coughed, sneezed, talked, and sang at a number of identical Petri dishes, and did the same activities at distances of two, four, and six feet.
 Dr. Davis had Kim perform these activities to prove that not wearing a mask could transfer bacteria or viruses like COVID-19.
 The results took 24 hours to cultivate, and their findings just go to show how important it is to wear adequate PPE when going about our day.